nicoleshoblom/nicoleshoblom.github.io/src/pages/posts/afghanwomen.md

 title: 'Men and Women are Equal'
 date: 'March 30, 2025'
 location: 'Seoul, SK'
+captions:
+    - "A large audience listens to Ms. Alison Davidian speak about women in Afghanistan on March 11, 2025 at Heyground coworking space in Seoul, SK"
+    - "Ms. Alison Davidian taking questions after her talk about women in Afghanistan on March 11, 2025 at Heyground coworking space in Seoul, SK"
 ---
 &nbsp; &nbsp;&nbsp;&nbsp;&nbsp; Before the Taliban took over Afghanistan in 2021 women were allowed to work in a diverse number of fields.
 Since the takeover, women may now only work in a scant few fields, like healthcare and customs.
 Technically speaking, Afghan women are not allowed in public green spaces, and they must be accompanied by a man whenever they leave their house.
 Worst of all, young women and girls are not allowed to go to school.